jonverrier/RequirementLinter/README.md

 ## How it works

-To generate a set of guidelines for well-formed requirements, we took the document from the [International Council of Systems Engineering 'Guide to Writing Requirements'](https://www.incose.org/docs/default-source/working-groups/requirements-wg/gtwr/incose_rwg_gtwr_v4_040423_final_drafts.pdf).
-The GtWR is a mature product that is widely used in the industry.

-We used Chat GPT to reformat the various tables in the document into plan Markdown tables.
-The resulting set of textual guidelines is in [src/RequirementsGuidelines.md](src/RequirementsGuidelines.md).

-We then use the guidlines to build a prompt:
+We use the guidelines to build a prompt:
 ````code
 Here is a requirement:
 ```requirement